chagaz/SamSpecCoEN/README.md

 The two options are:
 1. LIONESS [Kuijjer et al., 2015]: For a given sample, an edge-weight is the contribution of this sample to the global correlation.
-2. For a given sample, the edge-weight is the distance of that sample to the regression line fitting the expression of both genes.
-This quantifies how much this sample deviates from the population-wide behaviour.
+2. For a given sample, the edge-weight is the distance of that sample to the regression line fitting the expression of both genes ''in a healthy population'' .
+This quantifies how much this sample deviates from the ''healthy'' population-wide behaviour.

 We also use ideas from [Zhang and Horvath, 2005] to build the global (population-wide) network, i.e. that a co-expression network should be approximately scale-free.

 This code is meant to be used on the ACES gene expression data [Staiger et al., 2013].

+The healthy gene expression data used here comes from [Lukk et al., 2010].
+Data is available in [https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-62/](ArrayExpress).

 Requirements
 ============